curiosag/picoservice/README.md

 An implementation without event sourcing proved possible, but already too complicated IMHO.
 Actors became quite complex, making them bad candidates for event sourcing.

-It seems more promising to represent the computation as a data structure that grows as the computation progresses, its elements being executions of functions, as can be seen in [this branch](https://github.com/curiosag/picoservice/tree/MoreMicro) (only the recursive sum sample is implemented).
+It seems more promising to represent the computation as a data structure that grows as the computation progresses, each element representing one execution of a function, as can be seen in [this branch](https://github.com/curiosag/picoservice/tree/MoreMicro).
+Only the recursive sum sample is implemented, but it came with less headache, event sourcing, recovery of execution state and resuming execution.

 ### thanks & credits